myarotskaya/architecture-center/docs/data/concepts/big-data.md

 * Transform unstructured data for analysis and reporting.
 * Capture, process, and analyze unbounded streams of data in real time, or with low latency.

+## Components of a big data architecture

+The following diagram shows the logical components that fit into a big data architecture.
+Individual solutions may not contain every item in this diagram.

 ![Overall data pipeline diagram](./images/big-data-pipeline.png)

 Most big data architectures include some or all of the following components: